 For each competition, the challenge is to design an ePoster.
 A team can have up to six members (they recommend assembling a team with varied interests) and schools can enter one team per prize.

-The top ten shortlisted teams will present their ePosters to an audience online, and the top five teams will also be invited to present theirs at the Imperial Festival in 2023.
+The top ten shortlisted teams in each contest will be invited to present their ePosters at an online finals event.
 In each stream, first, second and third prizes of £3,000, £2,000 and £1,000 will be awarded to schools in order to support science-related activities.

-The Robinson College Essay Prize is open to Year 12 students, providing an opportunity to develop and showcase independent study and writing skills.
+The Robinson College Essay Prize is open to Year 12 students in the UK, providing an opportunity to develop and showcase independent study and writing skills.
 It also allows students to experience the type of work that they might be expected to do at Cambridge.

 Entrants submit an essay (no more than 2,000 words) answering a question from various options.
+Last year, one of the possible titles was ‘Can science tell us how we should live?’.
 Up to three entries can be submitted per school, so you should discuss your application with your school before entering.

 Five prizes are awarded, with each winner receiving book tokens to the value of £50.
 Winners will also be invited to Robinson College for a prize-giving ceremony.

 Medic Mentor’s National Essay Competition requires students to write an essay (up to 1,500 words) from the perspective of a medical professional.

 There are essay titles available for Medicine, Dentistry, Veterinary Medicine and Allied Health.